sivansha/synthetic-SAR/README.md

 The projected DEM and the projected reflection are the data pair, the final goal is to train CNN predict the DEM from the SAR.
 <br>

-The Perlin noise module is from: [Solarian Programmer](https://solarianprogrammer.com/2012/07/18/perlin-noise-cpp-11/) and it comes inder GPL 3 license.
+The Perlin noise module is from: [Solarian Programmer](https://solarianprogrammer.com/2012/07/18/perlin-noise-cpp-11/) and it is under GPL 3 license.